Education:

 Custodian of Stuff

-Several years after his first experience at Penland, he hit a crossroads and decided to move in to a log cabin on the backside of Penland Mountain.
+Several years after his first experience at Penland, Norvell hit a crossroads and decided to move to a log cabin on the backside of Penland Mountain.
 He spent four years immersed in the craft community surrounding Penland School of Crafts, where he assisted and collaborated with other artists, took multiple workshops and experimented with a number of glass working techniques.
-After returning to Charleston, SC, he continued to experiment and push his boundaries with the material while deliberating and analyzing everything from the process to concept.
-Norvell maintains a glass casting studio in Charleston, SC.
+After returning to Charleston, he continued to push the boundaries of the material from process to concept.

 Resume